 “Like Here Lies Love, this one is almost all contemporary music with very little spoken text, though this time around the music is more anthemic and ‘spiritual’ rather than the clubby disco grooves of Here Lies Love…On stage, imagine a singer—a contemporary young woman—backed by her inspired band, ultimately immolated at the end of her concert.”

 Lin-Manuel Miranda may have to start looking over his shoulder.
-Born from David Byrne’s avant-garde mind and told through his complex melodies and brilliant lyrics, Saint Joan may position Byrne as a contender for the historical musical theater crown.
+Born from David Byrne’s avant-garde mind and told through his complex melodies and brilliant lyrics, Joan of Arc: Into the Fire may position Byrne as a contender for the historical musical theater crown.